FatihKaanAkkus/express-app/README.Docker.md

 Your application will be available at http://localhost:3000.

+To use regarding docker files for different options run:
+`docker compose -f .\compose.postgres.yaml up --build`.
+Make sure to make changes to .env files and generating correct migrations to change lockfile for database, etc. This decision is generally made within the initial design phase of the project.

 ### Deploying your application to the cloud

 First, build your image, e.g.: `docker build -t myapp .`.